Mitsubishi Magna: TP

 In June 1989, a final update and facelift of the first generation Magna was launched, known as the TP series.
 Trimmings were again updated with a further revised grille insert and rear lights fascia (now featuring a grey row) as well as new wheels designs and paint colours.
 An improved four-speed automatic transmission, interior console and seats were also part of the update.
 Power steering became standard across the range during 1990, as did EFI except for the base GLX.
 Manual transmission was now available on the Executive.
 In September 1990, a Grand Tourer model of 1,000 sedans came to the market with bigger wheels, the Elante's tauter suspension set-up and EFI.
 Grand Tourers were offered in white (500 units), 250 in burgundy, 250 in "Riviera Blue", and also featured a full bodykit, gold striping and gold alloy wheels.

 The TP sedan remained in production until April 1991 whereas the station wagon continued to be sold alongside the new TR series Magna sedan until May 1992.
-Several limited edition were introduced to support sales.
+Several limited editions were introduced to support sales.
 These included the GLX-based Encore sedan and wagon of May 1991 with air-conditioning as standard.
 Then in September 1991, 500 more Grand Tourers were released—this time as station wagons featuring silver striping and silver alloy wheels from the Elante.
 The Grand Tourer wagons all had EFI engines.
 The final run of production consisted of 500 units of the Executive Safari wagon in November 1991, all with EFI and automatic transmission.